fabriceo/AVDSP/README.md

-# AVDSP
+# AVDSP - DEVELOP BRANCH

+This branch is now providing -dsptext selector for dspcreate utility and generates opcode which are no anymore compatible with AVDSP release 1.0 due to optimizing the solution for XMOS target CPU.
+It is planned to rework the master branch to ensure compatibility so that the generated opcode can be executed either on the XMOS runtime and/or with the Linux Alsa pluging ... in a next revision!
+May 5,2024

-Audio Virtual DSP framework multi platform
+## Audio Virtual DSP framework multi platform

 Release:
 V1.0, May 1st 2020, tested on